What causes mental retardation? 17 possible conditions

 - lack of curiosity

 - IQ below 70

-- inability to lead a normal life because of the inability to communicate, take care of oneself, or interact with others
+- inability to lead a normal life due to challenges communicating, taking care of themselves, or interacting with others

 - withdrawal from social activities